CPSSD/cerberus/cli/doc/command_line_interface.md

 Scheduling MapReduce....
 MapReduce mr42 scheduled.
 Place in queue: 3

-Run cli results --mapreduce_id=mr42 to get the status.
+Run cli status --job_id=mr42 to get the status.
 ```

 * `cluster_status`: This command gives basic information about the curent